 Selection Process for Advanced Training Fellows

 Fellows in the first three years of the MD Anderson program are eligible to apply.
 In addition, physicians training in other pediatric hematology/ oncology programs are eligible for the advanced training years of the fellowship and are also encouraged to apply.
-Only candidates who have will have completed both a pediatric residency and a conventional pediatric hematology-oncology fellowship by the start date of this training program will be considered for this position.
+Only candidates who have will have completed both a pediatric residency and an accredited pediatric hematology-oncology fellowship by the start date of this training program will be considered for this position.
 (Candidates can make application to the program prior to completion of the required training.)
 For those applicants trained in the U.S., prior training must be in ACGME-accredited programs.
 Applicants trained in other countries must be graduates of training programs accredited in the home country and which are internationally recognized as centers of excellence.
 Candidates must be eligible for a license or postgraduate resident permit to practice in Texas.
-Applications to the program will be accepted 18 to six months prior to the starting date.
+Applications to the program will be accepted 12 months prior to the starting date.
 Interviews of applicants will take place in the same period.

 - Strong potential for a productive career in academic pediatric hematology-oncology